khulnasoft-lab/design.khulnasoft.com/contents/get-started/uik-components.md

 A **variant** is the most common form of a component.
 It is available to use as-is from the asset library, and does not require style overrides, although they may be available.
 In most cases, the content can be overridden for the context.
 Variants are often built from a [base component](#base-components), but this isn't required.
 A variant often has properties associated with it that can be quickly swapped in the properties panel.

+Consider placing the most commonly used variant first (top, left) in the set so that it's the option that gets inserted initially from the library.

 ### Using Constraints

 Objects within a component will [use constraints](https://help.figma.com/article/54-constraints) when they need to maintain their position relative to the component bounds, or content within.
 Complex, responsive components can be created by combining frames and [layout grids](https://www.figma.com/blog/everything-you-need-to-know-about-layout-grids-in-figma/).
 A tooltip is a good candidate for constraints, so that directional tips can always be placed correctly in relation to the component bounds as the content grows.